 Make homes as visually pleasing as possible so you'll keep it up!

-Choose homes that make it as easy as possible to use and put away items.
+Choose homes that make it super easy to use and put away items.

-Use containers to delineate the homes whenever possible.
+Use containers to delineate the homes and protect from spills

 5. TELL EVERYONE